Main Content

 Qualifying the beneficiary

-In order to qualify your dependent beneficiary for the reversionary annuity, the following must occur prior to death:
+In order to qualify your dependent beneficiary for the reversionary annuity, the following must occur prior to retirement:

 • resign from your position,